igness1/NeuralNetworkConsoleApp/README.md

 ## Inspiration
-My inspiration to create such an app was a willing to learn mathematical aspects related to the operation of neural networks.
+My inspiration to create such an app was a willing to learn how neural networks work under the hood.